Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.1.6 Property, plant and equipment

-A Fixed Assets Register is maintained by the University for all non-current assets, with acquisition costs in excess of $5,000.
-This register records all data necessary to identify and locate assets, together with other relevant information (eg depreciation, life expectancy etc).
+A Fixed Assets Register is maintained by the University for all non-current assets with acquisition costs in excess of $5 000.
+This register records all data necessary to identify and locate assets, together with other relevant information (eg depreciation, life expectancy).

 Insurance of assets

-The Corporate Finance Department oversees the appointment of an insurance broker to manage the University's insurance requirements.
-Details of the insurance broker and the University's insurance program are available on the Financial Services web page.
+The Executive Director, Finance and Deputy Chief Financial Officer oversees the appointment of an insurance broker to manage the University's insurance requirements.
+Details of the insurance broker and the University's insurance program are available on the Insurance website (QUT staff access only).

 Rental of assets